 - wmiprvse.exe 1104 RegQueryValue HKLM\SOFTWARE\Microsoft\PowerShell\1\ShellIds\Microsoft.PowerShell\Path NAME NOT FOUND C:\WINDOWS\system32\wbem\wmiprvse.exe Length: 44 NT AUTHORITY\SYSTEM

-- We have tried to manually create the registry value and tried to evaluate the baseline and found the baseline evaluation was successful.
+We have created the registry value manually and evaluated the baseline, and found the baseline evaluation was successful.

 - SCCM Logs and Quick Tips to Read Logs

 - FIX Software Center Crash Error SCNotification Has Stopped Working| SCCM | ConfigMgr